filterpaper/filterpaper.github.io/prng.md

 	}
 }
 ```
-Image RGB values are 0-255 so this not very useful for evaluating output larger than `uint8_t` because they will be truncated:
+However RGB values are between 0-255 so bitmap visualisation not useful for evaluating truncated output larger than `uint8_t`:
 ```c
 #include <stdio.h>
 #include <stdint.h>